pokt-network/pocket-core-deployments/docker-compose/stacks/pocket-validator/README.md

 You should see a message from certbot about the HTTP challenge going on and then a "congratulations!" message for succesfully generating your SSL certificate

-When you generate your SSL certificate successfully you can stop the web and certbot service and continue the installation procedure
+When you generate your SSL certificate successfully you can stop the web and certbot service with CTRL+C and continue the installation procedure

 > Note: In case you are not able to get the certificate be sure to give more time to the IP change to propagate or best test adding `--staging` This will prevent you from getting timeout or ratelimit from using certbot.
 Once you get it working, remember to remove the `--staging` parameter and remove the test certificate found at proxy/certbot/conf/live/node1.${DOMAIN}.
 The command looks like: